Asset Protection Using an Irrevocable Trust?

 Take Your Asset Protection Planning Seriously

-The bottom line is that if you are serious about protecting your wealth, do your research online, and then when you think you understand the basics, or when you have reached the point where you are really confused by all of the conflicting information, pick up the phone and call a real live expert in this area (1-800-231-7112).
+The bottom line is that if you are serious about protecting your wealth, do your research online, and then when you think you understand the basics, or when you have reached the point where you are really confused by all of the conflicting information, pick up the phone and call the most expirienced attorney in this area (1-800-231-7112).
 It need not be me or my firm, but I strongly encourage you to call someone who can walk you through this.
 Remember, you are dealing with an incredibly important personal planning decision which affects your whole family, and going it alone is not a good option.

 I recommend that you ask yourself what your goals truly are.
 If your answer is that you really want to protect your wealth, then I suggest you take a pass on any option which offers only the illusion of security and choose the one which will provide you with true protection.